ia97lies/roblocks/PLAN.md

 * __Knobs have to be blue (better light blue)__
 * __Refactor knob color setting and activation do it at one place as it is always the very same code.__
 * __Record/Replay (just implement a event handler and also take dt in account)__
+* Split current robot into robot for simulation (updata) and model for construction (?)!
+-> For simulation in a physical enviroment we need a clear distinction between robot and builder
 * Context Menu depending on object and its state (free, inplace, connected) (?)!!!
 -> Problems here is how do I know what the context menu should display -> I do not want to polute component with context menu knowledge